Kittnz/FoxEmu/README.md

 =======
 [![Build Status](https://travis-ci.org/FoxEmu/FoxEmu.svg)](https://travis-ci.org/FoxEmu/FoxEmu)

-FoxEmu is a server emulator for League of Leguends based mostly in C++.
+FoxEmu it's a MOBA server framework based mostly in C++.

+It is derived from Elyotna/IntWars, and is based on the code of that project with extensive changes over time to optimize, improve and cleanup the codebase at the same time as improving the in-game mechanics and functionality.

 IMPORTANT: This project it's only for educational purposes, we don't support private servers.